ostinelli/gin.io/docs/application_files.md

 ###### `nginx.conf`

 This file will be used to dinamically generate the file that will be used by an instance of OpenResty's `nginx`.
-It contains the necessary code to make Zebra work, but can be customized at will like a normal `nginx.conf` file (for example, to add SSL support).
+It contains the necessary code to make Gin work, but can be customized at will like a normal `nginx.conf` file (for example, to add SSL support).

 ```
 worker_processes 1;
-pid tmp/{{ "{{ZEBRA_ENV" }}}}-nginx.pid;
+pid tmp/{{ "{{GIN_ENV" }}}}-nginx.pid;

 events {
     worker_connections 1024;